 Board policies

-The details of the policies approved and adopted by the Board as required under the Act and Securities and Exchange Board of India (SEBI) regulations are provided in Annexure 8 to the Board's report.
+The details of the policies approved and adopted by the Board as required under the Act and the Securities and Exchange Board of India (SEBI) regulations are provided in Annexure 8 to the Board's report.

 Material changes and commitments affecting financial position between the end of the financial year and date of the report